 Ashok stands apart from the other members of his family because of the apparent sympathy he feels for Balram (note that Ashok has spent a lot of time in America, where the sorts of servitude and exploitation and corruption on display in India are less extreme).
 In this moment when Ashok catches Balram’s eye, one wonders about the nature of his sympathy.
 He does pity Balram, but not enough to help Balram substantially improve his station in life.

 Shortly after arriving in Delhi, Ashok, Pinky and Mukesh Sir go shopping.
 Balram waits outside the mall with the other drivers, one of whom he refers to as Vitiligo Lips.
-(Vitiligo is a skin disease that afflicts many of India’s poor.)
+(Vitiligo is a skin disease that results in loss of skin color; treatment can reduce its impact, but not cure it.)
 Vitiligo Lips calls Balram “Country Mouse” and gives him tips on how to survive as a driver in Delhi: he stresses the importance of keeping one’s mind occupied during long waits on the job, and offers Balram a trashy magazine called “Murder Weekly” which all the drivers read.
 He also says he can help Balram find prostitutes and foreign liquor for Ashok: Balram refuses and insists that Ashok is a good man.

 Vitiligo Lips’ behavior demonstrates yet again how the Rooster Coop is enforced from within.
 The seasoned driver genuinely wants to help Balram, but his way of doing so is to immediately introduce the innocent country boy to Dehli’s corrupt, sordid side.
 Similarly, Balram’s refusal to believe that Ashok would ever seek out prostitutes or foreign liquor reveals the thinking of someone born into servitude, someone who has not developed the impulse to question his superiors, someone who still idealizes the powerful.
 The “Murder Weekly” magazine is like tabloid culture gone totally insane: Indian society is depicted here as feeding on its own depravity.